techidaily/site-fox-helps/source/_posts/2024-approved-tying-iphone-videos-in-seamless-bundles.md

 Step 6 – Once done with the merging videos on iPhone, tap on the Sharing button and store the file.
 You can also upload your file to YouTube, Vimeo or send via e-mail, save to Dropbox.

-## Part 4: Combine videos with [Filmora](https://tools.techidaily.com/wondershare/filmora/download/) on Windows or Mac
+## Part 4: Combine videos with Filmora

 You may face a little disturbance while combining videos on iPhone using iMovie.
 Using iMovie for merging videos may result in losing frames issue which can be unpleasant to anyone.
 Here, we would recommend you Filmora video editor which can be used on Windows and Mac computers.
 It is believed to be one of the [best video merger app](https://tools.techidaily.com/wondershare/filmora/download/) and would be a great option if you want to avoid losing frame thing.